alnoki/AAAAAA/docs/index.rst

 *Brought to you by alnoki*

-AAAAAA contain a growing collection of financial analysis tools.
+AAAAAA are a growing collection of financial analysis tools.
 Development is performed in the :xref:`Python` computer language, using additional packages developed by the open source community

 *******